 - Process: running payment factories, netting systems, hedge accounting, and similar processes to capture economies of scale and to ensure process consistency.

 Treasury centres are often confused with shared service centres (SSCs).
 Indeed, many treasury centres are in effect treasury shared services for operating companies.
 Nonetheless, it is helpful to draw a distinction between treasury centres which are primarily booking centres for treasury transactions and SSCs which are primarily processing operations.

-Typically, SSCs focus on high-volume commercial (as opposed to treasury) transactions, which comprise of receivables, payables, accounting, reporting, payroll, fixed assets, etc. Treasury centres, on the other hand, focus on low volume, high value transactions such as loans, deposits, and derivative transactions.
+Typically, SSCs focus on high-volume, low value, routine commercial (as opposed to treasury) transactions, which comprise of receivables, payables, accounting, reporting, payroll, fixed assets, etc. Treasury centres, on the other hand, focus on low volume, high value transactions such as loans, deposits, and derivative transactions.

 SSCs are typically processing on behalf of operating entities, while treasury centres tend to transact as a principal.
 For this reason, SSCs do not need to be tax efficient (because they are not processing across their own books), whereas treasury centres need to be tax efficient (because they are booking high value treasury transactions in their own books).

-SSCs often seek low labour costs because they require large numbers of clerical resources, and SSCs are evolving in the area of process automation over time.
-Treasury centres typically employ a small number of very skilled treasury professionals.
+SSCs often seek low labour costs because they require large numbers of talent resources, and SSCs are evolving in the area of process automation over time.
+Treasury centres typically employ a small number of highly skilled treasury professionals.
 Therefore, these human resource requirements impact the treasury centre and SSC's location.

 In practice, treasury centres normally work very closely with SSCs on the high volume aspects of treasury, such as payments (and the overall procure-to-pay (P2P) process) and collections (and the overall order-to-cash (O2C) process).
 Some treasury centres actually do commercial payments and collection processing, and thus subsume a part of SSC activities.